iAtlanitcGeoNode/OGC_webservices_workshop/README.md

 **Content:**

 * Introduction to OGC services
-* How to search through metadata on the iAtlantic GeoNode using the OGC Catalogue Service (CSW)
+* Search through metadata using the OGC Catalogue Service (CSW)
-* How to plot images of data using OGC Web Mapping Service (WMS)
+* Visualize data using OGC Web Mapping Service (WMS)
-* How to download and subset the data using OGC Web Feature and Coverage Services (WFS/WCS)
+* Subset and download data using OGC Web Feature and Coverage Services (WFS & WCS)
-* How to use iAtlantic GeoNode OGC services with QGIS and/or ArcGIS
+* Use OGC services with QGIS and/or ArcGIS